wafy80/acestream-scraper/README.md

 ### Access the Web Interface

-Open your web browser and navigate to `http://localhost:8000` to access the Acestream Scrapper web interface.
+Open your web browser and navigate to `http://localhost:8000` to access the Acestream Scraper web interface.
 You can view the channel metadata and add new URLs for scraping.

 ### Retrieve M3U Playlist